-Ask any thru-hiker which cottage brands they'd buy from and Zpacks and Enlightened Equipment will come up immediately.
-They're the two most-recognized names in the space — but they're not really direct competitors.
+Ask any thru-hiker which cottage brands they'd buy from and Zpacks and Enlightened Equipment come up immediately.
+They're the two most-recognized names in the space — but they're not really direct competitors, which is the thing most people don't realize right away.
 Zpacks is primarily a shelter and pack brand.
 EE is primarily a quilt brand.
-Understanding what each does best will tell you which one belongs in your kit.
+They're solving different problems.
+Understanding what each does best tells you which one belongs in your kit.

 The quick answer